-If a licensed mental health care professional or licensed health care provider meets one- onone with a Minor Athlete at a sanctioned event or a facility, which is partially or fully under the Organization's jurisdiction, the meeting must be observable and interruptible except:
+If a licensed mental health care professional, licensed health care provider, or a student under the supervision of a licensed mental health care professional or licensed health care provider, meets one- on-one with a Minor Athlete at a sanctioned event or a facility, which is partially or fully under the Organization's jurisdiction, the meeting must be observable and interruptible except:

 - a.
 If the door remains unlocked; and - b.
-Another adult is present at the facility and notified that a meeting is - c. occurring, although the Minor Athlete's identity needs not be disclosed; and
+Another adult is present at the facility and notified that a meeting is occurring, although the Minor Athlete's identity needs not be disclosed; and - c.
+The organization is notified that the provider will be meeting with a Minor Athlete; and - d.
+The provider obtains consent consistent with applicable laws and ethical standards, which can be withdrawn at any time.